Working from Home in the U.S.: Real Opportunities and Tips That Actually Worked for Me

 |---|---|---|

-| 9:00 - 12:00 PM | Focused Work | Use the Pomodoro Technique to complete critical tasks. |
+| 9:00 - 12:00 PM | Focused work (Pomodoro sessions) | Complete my most important tasks |

-| 12:00 - 1:00 PM | Lunch Break | Take a break to recharge and refuel. |
+| 12:00 - 1:00 PM | Lunch break (away from my desk) | Recharge and refuel.
+No screens. |

 Navigating U.S. Labor Laws and Tax Implications for Remote Workers